-Prepare a room on the main living level to sleep in if you usually sleep upstairs.
+Prepare a room on the main living level to sleep in, if you usually sleep upstairs.

 Get help with household chores: For the first few weeks after surgery, you'll need some help with typical household chores like cooking, cleaning, shopping, bathing and doing laundry.
-If your insurance provides an allowance and you don't have a spouse, relative or friend who can help with these tasks, your health care team can help you make arrangements ahead of time for someone to help you around the house.
-You can also possibly arrange a short stay at an extended care rehab facility while you recover if it's covered by your insurance.
+If your insurance provides an allowance and you don't have a spouse, relative or friend who can help with these tasks, your health care team can assist with arrangements ahead of time for someone to help you around the house.
+You can also possibly arrange a short stay at an extended care rehab facility while you recover.